ScootPad Glossary of Terms

 Project Submissions: The completed project that teachers can review and provide feedback for

-Read-Aloud: Tool within the platform which can be turned on or off for an entire class or for specific students which allows the question-and-answer choices, passage, or eBook to be read aloud to the student by the computer
+Read-Aloud: Tool within the platform that can be turned on or off for an entire class or for specific students, which allows the question-and-answer choices, passage, or eBook to be read aloud to the student by the computer

 Reading Logs: Place for students to track/log independent reading for teachers to review